 - 1. My managers have been criticizing how bad my presentation was last time. - 2.
 The supervisor is constantly updating the developments of the project. - 3.
-I want to quit my job because things are not working out for me. - 4.
-I have been coping with how rude our HR manager is. - 5.
-The company president complained on the workload he had to do. - a. having a negative effect or influence on the mind or feelings of a person - b. to struggle or deal - c. the amount of work to be done - d. judging or discussing the good and bad of something - e. not changing
+I quit my job because the last one didn't work for me well. - 4.
+I've been coping with the rudeness of our HR manager. - 5.
+The company president complained on the workload he had to do. - a. don't have an effect or influence on the mind or feelings of a person - b. to struggle or deal - c. the amount of work to be done - d. judging or discussing the good and bad of something - e. not changing

+Greg

 Chung : I've come to see you because I don't think things are really working for me here, so I'm thinking that it'd be best if I could be transferred home.

-Greg : Whoa!
+Greg: Whoa!
 Hold on a minute!
 Why do you think that things are not working?
 I haven't heard any complaints.
 In fact, I've heard how hard you've been working.

-Chung : That's because I have to.
+Chung: That's because I have to.
 You know I've never worked totally using English before, and it takes me ages to deal with all my emails and go through all the documents.
 The others are always criticizing me for not being ready on time.

 Greg : Are you sure they're not joking?
 You know they all miss deadlines from time to time.
 Chung : I don't know.
 Maybe.
 I don't think my English is good enough.
-I'm J constantly making mistakes.
+I'm constantly making mistakes.
 Maybe it'd be really be best if I left.

-Greg : Don't be so hard on yourself!
+: Don't be so hard on yourself!
 Everyone makes mistakes sometimes.
 Look, I understand it's not easy to move to a new country, but you shouldn't give up so easily.
 I think you've been coping very well with the workload.
 OK, you're having some problems in the short term, but you can turn these around quite quickly.
 You just need to give your self a bit more time.
 You've only worked here for two months so far.
-L